Jevons Paradox and AI

 Energy and Data Centers

-The International Energy Agency estimated that data centers consumed about 415 terawatt-hours of electricity in 2024, around 1.5% of global electricity use, and projected data-center electricity consumption to more than double to roughly 945 terawatt-hours by 2030.
-Its 2026 update estimated that global data-center electricity demand grew 17% in 2025 and that AI-focused data-center consumption grew faster.
+As of June 25, 2026, the strongest public evidence points to fast growth with large uncertainty.
+The International Energy Agency estimated that data centers consumed about 415 terawatt-hours of electricity in 2024, around 1.5% of global electricity use, and projected data-center electricity consumption to more than double to roughly 945 terawatt-hours by 2030 in its 2025 base case.
+Its 2026 update estimated that global data-center electricity demand grew 17% in 2025 and that AI-focused data-center electricity use grew 50% that year, with an updated central projection of roughly 485 terawatt-hours in 2025 to 950 terawatt-hours in 2030.

 In the United States, the Department of Energy announced a Lawrence Berkeley National Laboratory report estimating that data centers consumed about 4.4% of total U.S. electricity in 2023 and could reach about 6.7% to 12% by 2028.
 Those figures are not proof that AI efficiency always increases total energy use, but they show why rebound matters as a governance question.

 Epoch AI tracks the relationship between frontier AI power requirements, efficiency gains, compute growth, and energy supply.
-That framing is useful because the public question is not only whether one model or chip is efficient.
+That framing is useful because the public question is not only whether one model, chip, cooling method, or serving stack is efficient.
 It is whether total AI demand grows faster than efficiency across the full system.

 Limits of the Analogy